By Stefán Bessi

 Understanding the Golden Circle Route

-The Golden Circle is a loop starting and ending in Reykjavík.
-The three main stops: Þingvellir, Geysir, and Gullfoss are connected by well-maintained roads, with several optional stops along the way.
+The Golden Circle forms a loop beginning and ending in Reykjavík.
+The three main stops, Þingvellir, Geysir, and Gullfoss, are connected by well-maintained roads and relatively short driving distances.

 Total Distance and Driving Time